Drienn/withRedux/README.md

 ### Prerequisites

-In order to use this HOC, you'll need to add an exported object from your reducer/index.js called *actionsBank*.
+In order to use this HOC, you'll need to add an exported object from your reducer/index.js called *actionsBank* which will contain key value pairs that will look like this:

+`[reducer]: [reducer]Actions`

 Depending on your style of doing redux, use the applicable examples below:

-* for the style of having just one reducer file that holds but actions and reducers, do something like this:
+* for the style of having just one reducer file that holds both actions and reducers, do something like this:
 ```
 import posts, * as postsActions from './posts'; //Or whatever paths
 import authors, * as authorsActions from './authors';